clojurewerkz/welle.docs/articles/guides.md

 [Welle documentation](https://github.com/clojurewerkz/welle.docs) is organized as a number of guides, covering all kinds of topics.

+The guides try to provide an overview of Riak features and why they exist.
+They, however, focus on Welle first and foremost and by no means are comprehensive; consult [Riak documentation](http://docs.basho.com/) for more information.

 We recommend that you read these guides, if possible, in this order: